NASM Launches New Understanding Weight Loss Medications Course

 NASM's Understanding Weight Loss Medications offers fitness and wellness professionals comprehensive, evidence-based research, along with exercise, nutrition, and behavioral strategies to support clients’ overall well-being during medically assisted weight loss.

-For more information about the Understanding GLP-1s course or to enroll, please visit www.nasm.com/glp-1.
+For more information about the Understanding Weight Loss Medications course or to enroll, please visit www.nasm.org/glp-1.

 About National Academy of Sports Medicine®